UPC/ravada/docs/index.rst

 Ravada delivers
 ---------------

-By following the documentation `and editing some configuration files, you'll be able to deploy a VM within minutes.
+By following the documentation `_Read the Docs`_ and editing some configuration files, you'll be able to deploy a VM within minutes.

 Who is Ravada meant for?
 ------------------------